fragkp/laravel-route-breadcrumb/README.md

 #### View example

-A good way to access the breadcrumb inside your views is to bound it via a View Composers.
+A good way to access the breadcrumb inside your views is to bound it via a View Composer.
-> For more information on View Composers, have a look on the [Laravel docs](https://laravel.com/docs/5.6/views#view-composers).
+> For more information about View Composers, have a look at the [Laravel docs](https://laravel.com/docs/5.6/views#view-composers).
 ```php
 // app/Providers/AppServiceProvider.php